apollographql/apollo-server/docs/source/graphiql.md

-  variables?: Object, // optional variables to pre-populate the GraphiQL UI with result?: Object, // optional result to pre-populate the GraphiQL UI with passHeader?: String, // a string that will be added to the outgoing request header object (e.g "'Authorization': 'Bearer lorem ipsum'")
+  variables?: Object, // optional variables to pre-populate the GraphiQL UI with result?: Object, // optional result to pre-populate the GraphiQL UI with passHeader?: String, // a string that will be added to the outgoing request header object (e.g "'Authorization': 'Bearer lorem ipsum'") editorTheme?: String, // optional CodeMirror theme to be applied to the GraphiQL UI }
-}
 ```